How much does it really cost to translate my website?

 Well, you’d be correct.
 This is no small project.
 Got in-house developers?
 Great, they’ll be working on this for the next few months (depending on the size and complexity of your website requirements).

 No in-house developers?
-Then expect to pay anything from $50-$150 an hour for use of a developer.
+Then expect to pay anything from $50-$150 an hour for the use of a developer.

 It’s not a great solution if you need your whole website duplicated into a new language.